zainabx78/DevOps/CICD/AWS CICD CodePipeline/README.md

 ![Screenshot 2024-12-18 170359](https://github.com/user-attachments/assets/bf5d995a-0fb4-4a0d-b128-2ed4b5e0711a)

 - Since the target is configured as an S3 bucket, the test file should automatically have been added to the bucket once the pipeline was run.

+### Extras

+- Can also configure CloudFront distrubution of the website by using the S3 bucket as the Cloudfront origin.
+Permissions need to be given to the Cloudfront distribution in the S3 bucket policy.
+Using Cloudfront with the CI/CD pipeline means the website can be globally distributed with reduced origin load.
+By combining CloudFront with S3, you get a powerful solution that balances performance, security, and cost-efficiency while offering the scalability and reliability needed for modern applications.